solidpayorg/gitmark/README.md

 - The project git tree can be backed up or archived using git clone in multiple locations.
 It is natural that popular projects are cloned often in any case

-- Seals can be opened and closed using a federation, in order to try out multiple consensus and vefification methods
+- Seals can be opened and closed using a federation, in order to try out multiple consensus and verification methods

-- More robust verification frameworks can be built using node testing frameworks, and continusous integration, tho currently the distribution contains a git-mark-verify script
+- More robust verification frameworks can be built using node testing frameworks, and continuous integration, tho currently the distribution contains a git-mark-verify script

 - Lightweight Autonomous Marking Agents (LAMAs) can be created that listen to communities for marks and just work, without needing a human operator.
 The service can be deployed on a server or container, and be designed to bring itself up if it goes down in any one location